sympower/dt-data-load-tool/docs/website/docs/plus/features/transformations/dbt-transformations.md

 ## Running your dbt project

-You can run your dbt project with the previously mentioned script that was generated by `dlt dbt generate <pipeline-name>`:
+You can run your dbt project with the previously mentioned script that was generated by `data_load_tool dbt generate <pipeline-name>`:

 ```sh
 python run_<pipeline_name>_dbt.py